WordPress Automatic Updates: Staying in Control (Even with Your Host)

 1. Check your hosting control panel for update-related settings.
 You might find options to delay or customize updates there.

 2. Contact your host’s support team.
-Ask about their update policies and whether they offer any way to opt-out or delay updates.
+Ask about their update policies and whether they offer any way to opt out or delay updates.

 3. If having full control over updates is crucial for your site, consider switching to a host that offers this flexibility.
 Just remember, with great power comes great responsibility—if you disable auto-updates, it’s on you to keep your site secure.